THERAAB/nix-homelab/README.md

 - Tailscale cleanup of old device
   - Disable Override local DNS
   - delete old tailscale "nix-homelab" device
-- Boot into flash drive
+- Boot into flash drive (Fn + F12 to load boot menu on startup)

 ### Get this repo so we can run some scripts
 ```console